 A Load of Loyalty Bunkum

 Their quality of life!
+Such is the hyperbole on the subject.

-That leads to the sales set-up… “77% of consumers say they are likely to stay with a brand that has a loyalty program”.
+These all lead to the inevitable sales set-up… “77% of consumers say they are likely to stay with a brand that has a loyalty program”.
+There are lots of them, all seemingly oblivious to the actual research, by actual researchers, over decades.

 Actuals.